Indigenous Aspirations Strategy

 Highlights and initiatives

 Under the current IAS, Council implemented the following example initiatives.

 Aboriginal Dual Park Names project

 Council consulted with Traditional Owner groups to peer review the initial research on the cultural significance of parks/open spaces and provide the Aboriginal name, meaning and language group for various parks across Brisbane.
 As a result, in 2007, one park per ward was signed with an Aboriginal dual name.

 Black History Month

 Black History Month takes place in July each year.
-The program showcases Aboriginal and Torres Strait Islander history, heritage and culture that acknowledges and celebrates First Australians' achievements and contributions to the city.
+The program showcases Aboriginal and Torres Strait Islander history, heritage and cultures that acknowledge and celebrate First Australians' achievements and contributions to the city.